Visa Renewal

 How to Obtain a New Visa

 • Visit the U.S. State Department website for links to U.S. Consulates around the world.
-If possible, schedule an appointment before you depart the U.S.
+Check visa wait times on the Department of State website.

 Visa Denials

-It is rare for returning students or scholars to be denied a new entry visa.
+It is uncommon for returning students or scholars to be denied a new entry visa.
 There are no guarantees, however, so there is always some risk that your request for a new visa will be denied.
 This risk increases under the following situations:

 • You have close family members (spouse, parents, or siblings) who are citizens or permanent residents of the U.S. If you have close family members in the U.S., the consular official may question your ties to your home country.